-WRAP, working with all four UK Governments, has identified that the Hospitality & Food Service sector is in a strong position to make a considerable contribution to reducing food and associated packaging waste.
-This will save money and reduce environmental impacts.
+WRAP, working with all four UK Governments, identified that the hospitality and food service sector was in a strong position to make a considerable contribution to reducing food and associated packaging waste.

 The Hospitality and Food Service Agreement, which was set up in 2012 to address this issue, and formally closed in 2016.
 WRAP continues to work with the sector through the Courtauld Commitment 2025.

 Waste in the sector